teklynk/twitch_chat_alerts/README.md

 these token using the bot account and not your main account.

 **data.json** contains the alert actions.

+**block.json** contains a list of users to block from using alerts.

 ### Example data.json file with variables
 ```